 In more tangible respects there are things to keep in mind to maintain health this time of year.
 The first traditional recommendation for Chu Shu is Ben Franklin’s favorite – ‘early to bed, early to rise’ (zao shui zao qi 早睡早起).
 When Yin predominates in the natural environment we can mimic that in our own body by getting more sleep.
-In the summer it is permissible to stay up later and still wake up early.
-In the Yang time of year less sleep is just fine.
+In the summer it is permissible to stay up later and still wake up early because in the Yang time of year less sleep is just fine.
 However, now that Autumn (a Yin season) is upon us, we need to get a little more rest.
 My general recommendation to patients is to get into bed a bit earlier, preferably before 11pm or midnight.
 Here’s a little quiz for other Chinese medicine providers – why is it important to get to bed before this hour?
-(Hint – it isn’t because of the Liver hour just afterwards)
+(Hint – it is not because of the Liver hour just afterwards)

 One traditional recipe for this season is Pear and White Wood Ear Soup.
 This dish is just simply delicious, and it is effective for supplementing the Lungs, nourishing fluids, and moistening dryness (without being so cloying as to create dampness).

 Pear and White Wood Ear Soup 雪梨銀耳湯

 2 dried white wood ear mushrooms 銀耳

 Soak wood ear for about 30 minutes, until softened